ZuckermanLab/pyGridSampler/README.md

 # GridSampler README - Grid sampling with python
 This repository contains a collection of python scripts and examples related to various mesh grid sampling methods.
 All code is fairly well documented but is under development and has had limited testing - procede with caution!
 See the development document for more details on the current development.
+Updated: June 27, 2021.

 ## Grid sampler module - grid.py
 This module contains two custom classes as well as many helper functions to aid in the creation and manipulation of mesh grids.
 In short, the full parameter space is discretized into a set of grid points which serve as seed points for future sampling.
 Support for batching and HPC is in progress.